blocknetdx/documentation/docs/blockdx/faq.md

 	If in the BLOCK/LTC market and using BUY order form, you will be buying BLOCK with LTC.
 Using the SELL order form means you will be selling BLOCK to receive LTC.

-??? question "Why do I need to download and use full blockchains when trading?""
+??? question "Do I always need to download and use full blockchains when trading?""
 	Block DX is a full decentralized exchange with no central components, which requires the full blockchains to be installed and synced locally to submit the trades as transactions on the network.
-In future updates, using Blocknet’s breakthrough blockchain router (XRouter), it will be possible to trade without the need for the full blockchains to be installed locally.
+However, if the assets you want to trade are supported by [XLite wallet](/xlite/setup), you can use XLite and avoid downloading the full blockchains.

 ??? question "Do I need to have BLOCK in order to trade?""